Deng Xiaoping: A Revolutionary Life by Alexander V. Pantsov with Steven I. Levine

 Tiananmen: The Rape of Peking by Michael Fathers and Andrew Higgins

 Tiananmen Square by Scott Simmie and Bob Nixon

 Massacre in Beijing: The Events of 3–4 June, 1989 and Their Aftermath the Ad Hoc Study Group on Human Rights in China a report prepared by the International League for Human Rights and

 Tiananmen Diary: Thirteen Days in June by Harrison E. Salisbury

-June Four: A Chronicle of the Chinese Democratic Uprising by the photographers and reporters of the Ming Pao News, translated by Zi Jin, by Qin Zhou
+June Four: A Chronicle of the Chinese Democratic Uprising by the photographers and reporters of the Ming Pao News, translated by Zi Jin and Qin Zhou

-Beijing Spring photographs by David Turnley, by Peter Turnley, text by Melinda Liu
+Beijing Spring photographs by David Turnley and Peter Turnley, text by Melinda Liu

 Spring Bamboo: A Collection of Contemporary Chinese Short Stories compiled and translated by Jeanne Tai, with a foreword by Bette Bao Lord, an introduction by Leo Ou-fan Lee